 As it turns out, they could be.
+These dietary supplements have significant health benefits for the oral microbiome.
 When our oral flora (the natural bacteria inside of our mouths) gets off-balance, it can put us at higher risk for infections like thrush/yeast, bad breath, and other common dental ailments.

 But just how effective is it to take dental probiotics?
 And are certain types of oral probiotics better for certain concerns than others?
-Here’s a simplified breakdown of what you need to know to improve your oral hygiene and overall health.
+Here’s a simplified breakdown of what you need to know to improve your oral hygiene, immune system, and overall health.

 A typical dental probiotic is usually going to be in the form of a lozenge or chewable tablet.
 It might seem obvious, but you’re wanting to get as many of these beneficial bacteria inside of your mouth as opposed to ingesting them and hoping they find their way back.